mikebirdgeneau/yycflood/glenmore_example.md

 This is a hypothetical example with MANY assumptions of how the glenmore reservoir system will respond to precipitation.

-**Disclaimer:** I'm not a hydrogeologist, and don't have any knowledge of how the systme actually works.
+**Disclaimer:** I'm not a hydrogeologist, and don't have any knowledge of how the system actually works.

 Here are some numbers about the Glenmore Reservoir: